tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 state machine (application) snapshots instead of replaying historical blocks.
 For more details, see the [state sync documentation](../p2p/messages/state-sync.md).

-New nodes will discover and request snapshots from other nodes in the P2P network.
+New nodes discover and request snapshots from other nodes in the P2P network.
 A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its Application.
 The Application returns the list of locally available snapshots.